-Residents in our program will train at public, private, and government facilities, preparing them for a wide variety of careers after graduation.
-We also have off-site training at various clinics throughout the Salt Lake Valley and abroad.
+Trainees in our programs will train at public and government facilities, preparing them for a wide variety of careers after graduation.
+We also have off-site training at various clinics throughout Salt Lake Valley.

 University Hospital is a 535-bed tertiary and primary care center situated at the foot of the Wasatch Mountains in Salt Lake City, and averages 26,000 inpatient admits per year.
 The hospital is a major referral center for complex and often unusual medical cases from throughout the Intermountain West.
-It also maintains a large primary care base supplied from the Division of General Internal Medicine and the ten satellite clinics of the University of Utah Health Network.
 All patients have private rooms with fantastic views of the Salt Lake Valley and surrounding mountains.

-Resident rotations at the University Hospital include general medicine ward teams and subspecialty ward teams, including pulmonary, general cardiology, chronic heart failure.
-Residents also gain experience in the Medical Intensive Care Unit, Cardiovascular Intensive Care Unit, and the Emergency Room, a Level 1 trauma center.
-Residents will also have experiences in subspecialty consults and outpatient clinics.
+Trainee rotations at the University Hospital include general ward teams and ICU ward teams.
+Trainees gain experience in subspecialty consults and outpatient clinics.
 All rotations are staffed by University of Utah faculty and ample support services.

 Veterans Affairs Medical Center

 The George E. Wahlen Dept. of Veterans Affairs Medical Center (VAMC) is a 121 bed tertiary and primary care medical center located about a mile south of University Hospital.
 It is the major tertiary referral center for the Department of Veterans Affairs for a five-state region and has a diverse inpatient and outpatient population.